JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 All this was created when you ran the `jekyll new myblog` CLI command in your terminal.
 This provides you with an example of a blog site using jekyll and understanding all the files is essential to creating your own custom blog site.
-It's important to know what Jekyl uses the `Liquid` templating language, for more information click <a href="https://docs.shopify.com/themes/liquid" target="_blank">here</a>).
+It's important to know that Jekyl uses the `Liquid` templating language, for more information click <a href="https://docs.shopify.com/themes/liquid" target="_blank">here</a>.
 What is great about this language is that it allows HTML reuse and has built-in filtering methods which is great for filtering your posts.

 ## _includes

 This folder is used when you have reuseable html that you might want to include into your HTML page.
-A great examples is having a `navbar.html`, you can include this navbar in all your static websites.
+A great example is having a `navbar.html`, you can include this navbar in all your static websites.
 In the blog structure, jekyll included a footer, head, header, and other files like svg.
 Scalable Vector Graphic (SVG) are very popular in web development when rendering logos in the browser for their scalability in varies device screens.